translate/l10n-guide/docs/guide/spelling_checkers.rst

 * aspell -- an enhancement of ispell with better algorithms for suggestions (newer versions have adopted the myspell affix compression)
-* myspell -- originally built for OpenOffice.org and previously also used by Mozila it includes suffix compression (based on the ispell rules but in a new format) to produce smaller dictionary sizes.
+* myspell -- originally built for OpenOffice.org and previously also used by Mozilla it includes suffix compression (based on the ispell rules but in a new format) to produce smaller dictionary sizes.
 It runs on all platforms supported by OpenOffice.org and Mozilla.
 * hunspell -- an enhancement of myspell to allow more sophisticated language